|📅 Monthly Subscription

-Looking at options with Cash App for minors?
+Looking at options with Cash App for kids?

 You’re in the right place!

-The Cash App card is a great free option for children who are ready to learn more about money.
+The Cash App card is a great free option for children ready to learn more about money.

 We’ll go over the rules & regulations for Cash App accounts for kids and others.

-The Cash App card can be helpful in teaching kids & teenagers the value of money and how to responsibly manage it.
+The Cash App card can help teach kids & teenagers the value of money and how to manage it responsibly.

 But are they allowed to use Cash App?